Safe and Interpretable Estimation of Optimal Treatment Regimes: Dynamic Treatment Regime Reinforcement Learning Literature Survey

-\section{Dynamic Treatment Regime \& Reinforcement Learning Literature Survey}
+\section{\textsc{Dynamic Treatment Regime \& Reinforcement Learning Literature Survey}}

 There are a number of different techniques for estimating optimal treatment regimes.
-Prior methods include parametric, semi-parametric, and non-parametric modeling approaches and are often combined with reinforcement learning (RL) frameworks such as $\mathcal{Q}$-learning and policy gradient.
-We categorize the existing methods into four categories: \textit{Finite Timestep Backward Induction Methods}, \textit{Infinite Time Horizon and Censored Data Methods}, \textit{Deep Reinforcement Learning}, and \textit{Causal Nearest Neighbors}.
+Prior methods include parametric, semi-parametric, and non-parametric modeling approaches and are often combined with reinforcement learning (RL) frameworks such as Q-learning and policy gradient.
+We categorize the existing methods into five categories: \textit{Finite Timestep Backward Induction}, \textit{Infinite Time Horizon}, \textit{Censored Data}, \textit{Deep Reinforcement Learning}, and \textit{Causal Nearest Neighbors}.
 Methods from each of these categories excel in certain settings.
 However, in this section, we highlight the limitations of each approach that ultimately make them unsuitable for our complex, high-stakes problem.

-Finite timestep backward induction methods make up the majority of optimal treatment policy estimation methods. \cite{murphy2003optimal} and \cite{robins2004optimal} were some of the first ones to utilize backward induction in a semiparametric approach using approximate dynamic programming. \cite{murphy2005generalization} introduced the now widely used Q-learning approach, of which initial extensions focused on using parametric and semi-parametric modeling of the Q-functions \citep{moodie2010estimating, chakraborty2010inference, song2015penalized}.
+Finite timestep backward induction methods make up the majority of optimal treatment policy estimation methods. \cite{murphy2003optimal} and \cite{robins2004optimal} were some of the first ones to utilize backward induction in a semiparametric approach using approximate dynamic programming. \cite{murphy2005generalization} introduced the now widely used Q-learning, of which initial extensions focused on using parametric and semi-parametric modeling of the Q-functions \citep{moodie2010estimating, chakraborty2010inference, song2015penalized}.
 These approaches can produce interpretable policies and can be easier to implement.
 However, correct specification of the Q-functions can be difficult, particularly with observational data \citep{moodie2014q}.
 This can lead to poor estimates of the optimal policy when a misspecified linear model is used.
 For this reason, recent work has focused on using flexible non-parametric machine learning methods \citep{zhang2012estimating, zhao2015new, murray2018bayesian, blumlein2022learning}, particularly within the Q-learning framework \citep{qian2011performance, moodie2014q, zhang2018interpretable}.
 While these methods are less prone to model misspecification, they often result in complex treatment regimes for which the rationale behind the treatment decision is difficult to discern.
 Although, \cite{blumlein2022learning} and \cite{zhang2018interpretable} proposed more explainable nonparametric approaches.